NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2026-02-23.md

 There are lots and lots of more demos than these I covered that are worth looking into, but these are some of the ones that stood out to me.

 Niklas Notes tracks demos with a separate page and with steam reviews available, so the site cannot analyze all of them.
-I compiled this list with some of the demos from this next fest that was tracked: https://niklasnotes.com/lists/dp46rj/steam-next-fest-2026-feb-23-mar-02
+I compiled this list with some of the demos from this next fest that was tracked: [LINK TO THE LIST](https://niklasnotes.com/lists/dp46rj/steam-next-fest-2026-feb-23-mar-02)

 ---